byjg/xmlnuke/xmlnuke-common/3rdparty/tiny_mce/xmlnuke_readme.txt

 Xmlnuke uses a unchanged version of TinyMCE but some files are removed.
 The follow files/folder are removed from TinyMCE used in Xmlnuke:
-- Plugin folder was removed (only plugin remaining are: paste and spellchecker)
+- Plugin folder was removed (only plugin remaining are: advimage, paste, spellchecker and table)
 - Themes/Simple folder was removed
 - All *_src.js Files was removed